kunlin0814/MC_subtyping/README.md

 ## Acknowledgements

-We would like to express our gratitude to Tanakamol Mahawan from The University of Liverpool for his invaluable contribution to designing the pipeline and the prototype design.
-His expertise and insights were instrumental in shaping the project and its success.
+We extend our heartfelt gratitude to Tanakamol Mahawan from The University of Liverpool for his invaluable contributions in designing the prototype.
+His expertise and insights played a pivotal role in shaping the project and ensuring its success.